benblack769/benblack769.github.io/posts/projects/reward-surfaces.md

 ### The episodic reinforcement learning problem

-Recall that ultimately, the objective of optimal control which reinforcment learning tries to solve is a simple optimization problem.
+Recall that ultimately, the objective of optimal control which reinforcement learning tries to solve is a simple optimization problem.
 Maximize the sum of rewards in the episodic trajectory, typically denoted:

 $$ J(\theta) = \sum_t R_t $$